filakhtov/gentoo-use-docs/sys-fs/lvm2.md

 This flag should be disabled unless there is an explicit need for the static libraries, e.g. for development purposes.

 ### systemd
-Pass the `--enable-udev-systemd-background-jobs`, `--enable-app-machineid`, `--enable-systemd-journal` and `--enable-notify-dbus` options to the configure script.
+Pass the `--with-systemd-run=/rus/bin/systemd-run`, `--enable-app-machineid`, `--enable-systemd-journal` and `--enable-notify-dbus` options to the configure script.
 Enable integration with an udev SystemD protocol, install unit files and generators, and provide an ability to send D-Bus notifications for various events.

 It is recommended to toggle this flag system-wide, e.g. as part of a SystemD Portage profile.